RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ## Better Example

-As promised a better example for static variable that stores a value that can be only known at runtime.
+As promised a better example for static variable that stores a value which can be only known at runtime.
 Try it live on [godbolt](https://godbolt.org/z/81oe7Mc58).

 ```rust
 use std::sync::Once;